RachelSa/regenerating-dinosaurs/README.md

 5. Select the frequency you want the task to run from the dropdown.
     - For daily tasks, select the UTC time you want the task to run.
-    - For hourly tasks, select the time you next want the task to run.
+    - For hourly tasks, select the minutes on the hour you want the task to run.

 6. Click **save**.